 The first two dualities are in nine spatial dimensions (plus one of time), and each maps a theory with weak coupling to the dual theory with strong coupling.
 For instance, the Type IIB theory with coupling g will yield physics identical to the same theory with coupling 1/g.
-Similarly, Type I with coupling g will yield the same physics as Heterotic-O with coupling 1/g, and vice versa.
+Similarly, Type I with coupling g will yield the same physics as Heterotic-O with coupling g, and vice versa.

 The Type IIA/Heterotic-E duality is more subtle.
 In each theory, coupling g is mapped to a tenth spatial dimension of size g.
-The tenth spatial dimension is interpreted as the spatial extension of a string to yield a membrane, forming the basis of M theory in eleven (10+1) dimensions.
+The tenth spatial dimension is interpreted as the spatial extension of a string to yield a membrane, forming the basis of M-theory in eleven (10+1) dimensions.

 We are in sufficiently rarefied territory that the subtlest of clues can prove crucial, and this basic picture of the string theory S-dualities offers important guidance.
 First, let us note that there are five string theories and five Platonic solids.
-This means little until we recognize that the pattern of S-dualities among the five string theories correlates with the geometric dualities among the five Platonic solids, as follows:
+This means little until we recognize that the pattern of S-dualities correlates with the geometric dualities among the five Platonic solids, as follows:

-- Tetrahedron is dual to Itself

-- Octahedron is dual to Cube
+Tetrahedron is dual to ItselfOctahedron is dual to Cube

-- Icosahedron is dual to Dodecahedron
+• Icosahedron is dual to Dodecahedron

 Consider that we have noted a corresponding pattern of dualities between the five string theories and pure geometry in three real dimensions - nothing less.
 Is this pure coincidence?
-Perhaps.
-Or perhaps not.